The Languages of the Netherlands

 - The speaker is allowed to use a relatively free word order.
 It is common to use subjects, objects and adverbials in the first position of the sentence.

-- New words are formed with composition, which is a highly productive process of word formation.
+- New words are formed with the help of composition which is a highly productive process of word formation.